mjso7660/Scheduling-Project/README.md

 ## Getting Started

-cucc.py: file includes the algorithm for matching hours with candidates spreadsheet.py: helper file for accessing Google spreadsheet
+cucc: file includes the algorithm for matching hours with candidates
+spreadsheet: helper file for accessing Google spreadsheet

 ### Prerequisites